 Net assets with donor restrictions also includes the corpus of gifts, which must be maintained in perpetuity, but allows for the expenditure of net investment income and gains earned on the corpus for either specified or unspecified purposes in accordance with donor stipulations.
-At June 30, 2021 and 2020, the School did not possess any funds required to be maintained in perpetuity.
+At June 30, 2021 and 2020, the School did not possess any net assets with donor restrictions.